russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 How many pages is Chernobyl: The History of a Nuclear Catastrophe and when was it published?

-Chernobyl: The History of a Nuclear Catastrophe is approximately 336 pages long and was published in 2018.
-This length allows for an in-depth exploration of the events and aftermath of the disaster.
+Chernobyl: The History of a Nuclear Catastrophe by Serhii Plokhy spans 416 pages and was published on November 26, 2018.
+This length allows for an in-depth exploration of the topic, making it accessible yet comprehensive.

-How does Chernobyl: The History of a Nuclear Catastrophe compare to other books on the same topic?
+What makes Chernobyl: The History of a Nuclear Catastrophe unique compared to other books on the topic?